ppy/osu-wiki/news/2025/2025-01-13-tournament-committee-applications-now-open.md

 - For players: Have staffed multiple tournaments or hosted at least one badged tournament.
 - Consistently demonstrate a genuine desire to improve the tournament scene through their actions and advocacy.
 - Are fluent in languages other than English.

-# Decision process

-All individuals under consideration will first be brought to open discussion, followed by an anonymous voting period.
-Following this vote, we will notify each candidate of the decision via email.

-For those selected, we will invite you to an optional 20-minute call with two randomly assigned TC members.
-This call serves as an opportunity to ask any questions you may have about the team, workload, or anything else before deciding to accept this role.
-We want you to feel confident and fully informed before making your decision to join the team.

-*Please note that these calls are informal and focused on open conversation.
-There's no need to prepare, and we're happy to provide insights into our team and process.*

 ## Application